DigitalPublishingToolkit/NN11/md/book.md

 expression is not framed within a strict remit.
-This also explains why, over the past few years, authoritarian regimes have gone out of their way to significantly attack the integrity of the Internet, restricting access, filtering contents, and putting users under constant surveillance.
-‘Reporters without Borders’ has repeatedly denounced such practices in Bahrain, Vietnam, Syria, Iran, and China.
+This also explains why, over the past few years, authoritarian regimes have gone out of their way to significantly attack the integrity of the Internet, restricting access, filtering contents and putting users under constant surveillance. *Reporters without Borders* has repeatedly denounced such practices in Bahrain, Vietnam, Syria, Iran and China.
 Moreover the Arab revolutions turned out to be less ideal than commentators originally suggested.
 It appeared that the Internet had indeed largely contributed to mass mobilization but also that it had been extensively used to spy